-- What issue is this goal addressing?
-What is the problem? - Where are places in the world that you can think of where this goal might be needed?
+- What issue is this goal addressing? - Where are places in the world that you can think of where this goal might be needed?
 Explain. - Can you think of places in your own town/community where this goal is needed?
-Explain - What can be done to meet this goal? - What can you and your classmates do to meet this goal?
+Explain - What action can be taken to address this goal? - What action can you and your classmates take to address this goal?